citp/privacy-policy-historical/l/li/liu/liutilities.com.md

-> *The following text is extracted and transformed from the liutilities.com privacy policy that was archived on 2004-12-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20041207114126id_/http%3A//www.liutilities.com/about/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the liutilities.com privacy policy that was archived on 2006-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615034910id_/http%3A//www.liutilities.com/about/privacy) for the most accurate reproduction.*

 # Uniblue - Backup Made Easy

 Privacy Policy

-**This is the web site of Uniblue Systems Limited.**

-We can be reached through e-mail at [contact@uniblue.net](mailto:%20contact@uniblue.net)

-* * *

 For each visitor to our web page, our web server automatically recognizes no information regarding the domain or e-mail address.